-Sack lunches are available for students because of employment or scheduling that does not permit a time to eat in the cafeteria during the open hours.
-Sign up for sack lunches should be 24 hours in advance.
+Sack lunches are available for students because of employment scheduling that does not permit a time to eat in the cafeteria during the open hours.
+Sign up for sack lunches should be 24 hours in advance in the location provided.